sugresmax/rsyslog-rails/Readme.md

 `docker compose up -d`

-When application initialized, its creates admin user with random password.
-You can see it in console output.
+When application initialized, its creates admin user.
+You can pass env `ADMIN_USER` & `ADMIN_PASSWORD` to create user.
+Otherwise user will be created with name admin and random password.

 After all you can connect to app by typing the `server.address:8080` in the browser.